Prioritization Fees and Compute Unit

 If prioritization fees are not correctly configured in combination with durable nonce transactions, transactions will not be recognized as durable nonce.

-When using durable nonce transaction with prioritization fees, the first instruction must be the AdvanceNonceAccount
+When using durable nonce transactions with prioritization fees, the first instruction must be the AdvanceNonceAccount

 instruction, ahead of any compute budget instructions.